Dee Caffari: Background

-Here initial professional sailing career was spent working for both Sir Robin Knox-Johnson and Sir Chay Blyth sailing adventure companies so her progression into being a round the world sailing pioneer was not a surprise.
+Her initial professional sailing career was spent working for both Sir Robin Knox-Johnson and Sir Chay Blyth sailing adventure companies, so her progression into being a round the world sailing pioneer was not a surprise.

-Here first round the world voyage canme as skipper of Imagine It.
+Her first round the world voyage came as skipper of Imagine It.
 Done in the 2004 Global Challenge Round the World Yacht Race.
 The Global Challenge was an amateur crew who paid to race around the world with a professional skipper in matching Challenge 72 yachts.
 The only similar race is Clipper Round the Race but the challenge race went against the prevailing wind conditions and traded under the term "The World Toughest Yacht Race" for this reason.
 Dee managed one serious situation when a crewmember needed to be airlifted off in the Southern Ocean by the New Zealand Rescue Service due to an abdominal infection.

 On 20 November 2005, she set off on her attempt to single-handedly circumnavigate the world against the prevailing winds and currents.
 She finished on 18 May 2006, at 17:55pm, after 178 days at sea.
 Her voyage was sponsored by Aviva.

 In January 2007 Caffari announced that she would be taking part in the 2008/09 – Vendée Globe singlehanded round the world yacht race, again sponsored by Aviva.
 In March 2007 she announced a technical partnership with Mike Golding to allow both the British entries in the Vendée Globe to work together.

 In December 2007 she had to be rescued by Royal Navy frigate HMS Northumberland after dismasting in severe weather off northwest Spain whilst competing singlehanded in the Transat Ecover B2B Race.

+In 2011, she and the Catalan sailor Anna Corbella i Jordi, returned from sailing around the world in the Barcelona World Race.
+Anna Corbella became the first Spaniard to do so and she was to join Dee and Ellen MacArthur as the first three women to sail and circumnavigate the world non-stop twice.

 She was a guest skipper on Maidens global voyage in 2018 in support of The Maiden Factor Foundation.